wanghaisheng/responsive-landing-page-starter/content/blog/en/create-a-conference-call-with-java-dr.md

 1. Using Gradle to set up a new Java project.
 2. Using the [Spark](http://sparkjava.com/) framework for controlling the call.
-3. Purchasing a number and configuring your Nexmo account to use that number with your application.
+3. Purchasing a number and configuring your Vonage account to use that number with your application.

 ### Using Gradle to Setup a New Java Project